G.I. Joe: Valor vs. Venom

 G.I.
-Joe: Valor vs. Venom is a 2004 American computer-animated military science fiction action film.
+Joe: Valor vs. Venom is a 2004 American animated military science fiction action film.
 The film is a sequel to G.I.
 Joe: Spy Troops (2003).
 It was released in 2004 by Reel FX Creative Studios and distributed by Paramount Home Entertainment.
 Like Spy Troops, the film was written around the theme of the toys released that year.
-In this case, it was Valor vs. Venom which introduced a new villain group, Cobra’s V-Troops.
+In this case, it was Valor vs. Venom which introduced a new villain group, Cobra’s V-Troops. most of the voice actors reprised their roles, with new additions including Kevan Ohtsji as Kamakura and Slice, Brian Drummond as Slash and The President, Andy Toth as Dusty (replacing Alessandro Juliani), Venus Terzo as Jinx, Frank Salazar as Venomous Maximus, Trevor Devall as Wild Weasel and Lee Tockar as Beach Head (replacing Matt Hill).